hilapeleg/www/_posts/2014-06-01-hackernews-redesign.md

 ![mockup_720x867.png](/media/mockup_720x867.png)

-I love challenges, aspecially in design.
-When i think its obvious and it is only a matter of color / font / pattern and my project is done, I come to realize that my canvas is blank and nothing is working.

-I'm not a developer, so I got familiar with Hacker News only recently.
-I got the impression it is very simplistic in design - and that someone intended for it to stay that way; however I couldn't resist to attempt a redesign.

-The challenge is adding to a simple thing - but after the additions, make sure it remains simple or event simpler.
+The challenge: adding to a simple thing - but after the additions, make sure it remains simple or even simpler.

 To get such a task, it felt like diffusing a bomb - slowly but surely, I made myself familiar with Y Combinator, Hacker News and its community at large.